 Comparative or contributory negligence

-This type of negligence refers to the negligence on the part of the plaintiff (you), meaning the plaintiff acted carelessly and contributed to their own injury.
-The court will compare the plaintiff’s negligence with the defendant’s negligence and determine how much the defendant will have to pay in damages.
+This type of negligence refers to negligence on the part of the plaintiff (you), meaning the plaintiff acted carelessly and contributed to their own injury.
+The court will compare the plaintiff’s and defendant’s negligence and determine how much the defendant will have to pay in damages.

-Contact a New York slip and fall accident lawyer
+Contact a New York slip and fall claims accident lawyer